Are you in the middle of planning a trip to Mexico?

 If it is your first time traveling to Mexico I hope this guide has given you a good starting point to be able to plan your trip.

-For more tips on where to go see this guide on safe places in Mexico for a closer look at the places mentioned above.
+For more tips on where to go see this guide on safe states in Mexico to visit for a closer look at some of the places mentioned above.

 📌 Like this article?
 Pin it…